Tropical Greenhouse with Study and Showpiece Gardens

 This unit consists of four research chambers and a main cultivation area for plants, which currently houses a collection of tropical crop plants.
 The climate-control functions allow us to simulate different climate zones, thus creating optimal growing conditions for a variety of different plant species.
 This variety not only enables students and researchers to conduct internationally-oriented projects and experiments, but also provides a practical teaching aid for students.

-Like the plants it holds, the Tropical Greenhouse itself is growing – our future expansion plans include gardens for teaching and show, a “living blackboard” and a nature trail through vegetables.
+Like the plants it holds, the Greenhouse itself is growing – our future expansion plans include gardens for teaching and show, a “living blackboard” and a nature trail through vegetables.
 An additional 1,500 m2 is planned and already being prepared adjacent to the greenhouse.

 Prof. Dr. habil.
 Jens Gebauer